The Girl in a Swing (1988 film): Plot

-Alan's initial joy is offset by strange events and apparitions.
-He sees a green tortoise toy appear and then disappear, and he hears a child's voice on the phone—something Karin also hears.
-Karin tells Alan she wants to receive Holy Communion.
-At Mass she is disturbed by the vicar's sermon on the commandment against killing, and then at the communion railing, she takes the eucharist in her hand, but does not receive it, and soon collapses.
-At home Alan tries to reassure her that whatever's past is past, but she says, "Nothing is past."
-Karin continues to hear a child crying in the garden.
+Alan's joy at hearing of Karin's pregnancy is offset by strange events and apparitions.
+He has visions of a green tortoise toy and they both hear a child's voice on the phone.
+After deciding to receive Holy Communion, Karin is disturbed by the vicar's sermon on the commandment against killing.
+At the communion railing, she takes the eucharist in her hand, but does not receive it, and collapses.
+Alan's reassure that whatever's past is past, prompts Karin to reply "Nothing is past."

-When Mrs. Taswell comes to deliver letters, Alan also hears the child crying in the garden.
-They go to investigate and find a doll faced down in the water fountain.
-Alan returns to find Karin hysterical.
-Realizing she knows what is causing these strange events, Alan shuts all the doors and windows, and closes the drapes, but the cries continue in the garden during a violent storm.
-Alan sees the green tortoise toy again in the bedroom.

-The next day, Karin asks Alan to take her away.
-Before leaving, he discovers the receipt for the green tortoise toy and realizes to his horror that she bought it for her daughter just before killing her, out of fear that Alan would reject her with a child.
-Realizing the damage caused by his "careless words" in Copenhagen, Alan cries out, "May God have mercy."
-They drive to the beach, where she walks into the surf.
-She pours water over her head in a gesture of baptism, and he tells her he knows what she did.
+Karin and Alan both hear a child crying in the garden and find a doll face down in the water fountain.
+Alan shuts all the doors and windows, and closes the drapes, but the cries continue in the garden during a violent storm.
+Alan sees the green tortoise toy again.
+After the storm Karin asks Alan to take her away.
+Before leaving he discovers a receipt for a green tortoise toy, and concludes she bought it for a daughter predating their marriage, surmising she killed the girl out of fear Alan would reject her with a child.
+Realizing the damage caused by his "careless words" Alan cries out, "May God have mercy."
+They drive to the beach, where she walks into the surf, pours water over her head in a gesture of baptism, and tells her he knows what she did.
 She takes her clothes off, hands him her wedding ring, and they make love on the beach.
 As the waves roll over them, she faints in his arms.

-At the hospital, Alan watches over her, hearing her last words in German, "I had no pity."
-The next day he is told she died during the night.
+At the hospital, Alan watches over her, hearing her say in German, "I had no pity."
+The next day he's told she died during the night.
 The doctor confirms she had an ectopic pregnancy, and that she had previously given birth.
-At an inquest hearing, while giving testimony, Alan sees an apparition of Karin in a hooded cloak at the back of the courtroom.
-When he realizes it is just an apparition, he breaks down in tears.
+At an inquest hearing Alan sees an apparition of Karin in a hooded cloak at the back of the courtroom and breaks down in tears.
 Haunted by his careless words, Alan understands that his "need for a tidy life" resulted in the tragedy.
 When he returns home, he hears Karin in the garden, and walks out to find her on the swing.